smoffe1604/smoffe1604/README.md

 - C# for frontend
 - React as a stateless middleware gateway
 - FastAPI as a CSS preprocessor
-- SQL embedded in HTML because
+- SQL embedded in HTML
 - Bash for business logic
-- JavaScript only when TypeScript cries itself to sleep

 ## 🐧 If Cursor achieves sentience...